 Why it's done

 Keep in mind that the morning-after pill isn't the same as mifepristone (Mifeprex), also known as RU-486 or the abortion pill.
-This drug terminates an established pregnancy — one in which the fertilized egg has attached to the uterine wall and has already begun to develop.
+This drug terminates an established pregnancy — one in which the fertilized egg has attached to the uterine wall and has begun to develop.

 Emergency contraception is an effective option for preventing pregnancy after unprotected sex, but it isn't as effective as other methods of contraception and isn't recommended for routine use.
 Also, the morning-after pill can fail even with correct use, and it offers no protection against sexually transmitted infections.